First, I need to clarify that my last name is Sanford Blades. Please don’t call me Blades or shelve my book under “B”.

 I’ve now finished a second novel manuscript, GIRL ON PAPER, and am looking for an agent/publisher for it.
 It’s a novel told in prose and zines and it’s about adoption, riot grrrl, mothers, daughters, and being an eighteen-year-old girl.
 It’s set in Edmonton in the mid-90s.
 You can have a taste of it (Chapter 6: Copycat) in The Masters Review’s New Voices section here.

-I’m currently at work on a third novel manuscript about teenage girls and climate grief.
+I’m currently at work on a third novel manuscript about teenage girls, toxic men, and climate grief.

 Official bio: Susan Sanford Blades was born and raised in Treaty 6 territory and now lives on the traditional territory of the lək̓ʷəŋən people, now known as the Esquimalt and Songhees Nations (Victoria, Canada).
 Her debut novel, Fake It So Real, won the 2021 ReLit Award in the novel category and was a finalist for the 2021 BC and Yukon Book Prizes’ Ethel Wilson Fiction Prize.
 Her short fiction has been anthologized in The Journey Prize Reader: The Best of Canada’s New Writers and has been published in literary magazines across Canada as well as in the United States and Ireland.
 Her fiction has most recently been published in Gulf Coast, The Malahat Review and The Masters Review.